tinalina1003/CryptoClustering/README.md

 This is my bootcamp Module 19 Assignment, Unsupervised ML Challenge

+Please note that the completed assignment is under Crypto_Clustering.ipynb while the original version provided is the Crypto_Clustering_starter_code.ipynb.

+Resources contains the original csv used for this assignment.

+Readme Images includes images used for this readme.

 <h3>Preparing the Data</h3><hr>

 - Use the StandardScaler() module from scikit-learn to normalize the data from the CSV file.